 A hotpot is a little like a pie with a scalloped potato topping, this chicken hotpot features a mustard sauce and lots of leeks and carrots.

-It is definitely warming comfort food season and my chicken hotpot recipe definitely fits into that category.
+It is definitely warming comfort food season and this hotpot recipe definitely fits into that category.